The-Perfect-Username/email-template/README.md

 # email-template
-A simple email template using HTML and CSS to demonstare my skills as an email developer
+A simple email template using HTML and CSS to demostrate my skills as an email developer.
+This template is for verifying a registered account.